Atticus29/dataJitsu/bugs.md

 - [x] //TODO createMoveInVideo from form submission

 # Resolved issues
+- [x] After deleting a submission move in the admin page, TypeError: Cannot read property 'Choke Or Cervical Submissions' of undefined; after adding a move you see it, but this error occurs upon refresh...even if you don't add anything, a page reload produces this error
 - [x] cannot read property expandable of undefined when you click guard passes or guard pass attempts
 - [x] Alphabetical order not happening for moves that don't score points
 - [x] Dropdown menu for new-move isn't in front